ustafamus/linux_automate_session_security/README.md

 created for linux based systems

 how it works?
-1. create a systemd script that open your
+1. create a systemd script that open your releated python script.
+2. use #gnome-session-properties command on terminal and add "systemctl --user start service-name.service".